wp-plugins/real-estate-listing-realtyna-wpl/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WPL (WordPress Property Listing) is an amazing plugin for Real estate and vertical markets.
+WPL (WordPress Property Listing) is an amazing and flexible plugin for Real estate and vertical markets.The system designed in a way that database management is fully flexible.
+This means you can add/remove/change the fields without custom changing the database.

 == Description ==

 Run your real estate website using WPL.
 WPL has lot's of features and addons.
 Demo website: http://wpl28.realtyna.com

-WPL addons:
+WPL Expansion possibilities:

-*   "MLS Addon" is for integrating MLS/IDX/RETS servers into WPL.
+*   Have necessary database fields for further MLS Integration (integrating MLS/IDX/RETS servers into WPL - Wordpress directly) - Extra customization may needed.
-*   "PRO Addon" has some advanced features such as membership manager, location text search and radius search
-*	"Multisite Addon" is for supporting WordPress multisite feature.

 == Installation ==